thisisobate/kyverno-website/src/content/docs/policies/other/namespace-protection/namespace-protection.md

     - name: check-freeze
       match:
         any:
           - resources:
               kinds:
-            - "*"
+                - '*'
               namespaceSelector:
                 matchExpressions:
                   - key: freeze
                     operator: In
                     values:
-                  - "true"
+                      - 'true'
       validate:
-        message: "This Namespace is frozen and no modifications may be performed."
+        message: 'This Namespace is frozen and no modifications may be performed.'
         deny: {}
 ```